Sid Bream: 1990–92

-After batting .241 in April of 1991, Bream turned into one of Atlanta's best hitters, batting .306 with seven home runs and 26 RBI over the next two months.
+After batting .241 in April 1991, Bream turned into one of Atlanta's best hitters, batting .306 with seven home runs and 26 RBI over the next two months.
 Facing the Pirates on May 17, he hit his first career grand slam against Bob Patterson in a 9–3 victory.
 He had to leave a game on June 18 while running the bases, however, and after pinch-hitting on June 25, he underwent knee surgery.
 He pinch-hit in two games in early August, but those were his only appearances until August 29, when he again took over as the regular first baseman.
 He struggled in his return, batting .186 with two home runs from August 29 through the remainder of the year.
 In the midst of his struggles, he did have a five-RBI game against the Dodgers, including a grand slam against Ramon Martinez in a 9–1 victory.
 In 91 games, he batted .253 with 32 runs scored, 67 hits, 11 home runs, and 45 RBI.